melissakobia/Quotes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Built With

+* Angular - For the framework
+* HTML - For building Mark Up pages/User Interface
+* CSS - For Styling User Interface
+* Bootstrap - For additional styling

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENCE.md)  file for details.

+## Acknowledgments
+This project was created by Melissa Kobia.
+An upcoming developer.